moosthuizen42/NVP_Electronic_Controller/README.md

 | Maintainability | R.O.15 | The NVS shall be delivered with operating and maintenance instructions. | |
 | Manufacturability | R.O.13 | The NVS shall be manufactured using parts and materials that are readily available in large quantities on the commercial market or can be manufactured locally in South Africa. | |

+# Questions and feedback

+Contributions are welcome, feedback is appreciated and questions will be responded to.
+To get in touch, go to the second tab above ("Issues") and create a new issue.
+This requires a free Github account.